AgnitumuS/ubjs/tutorials/reverse_proxy_nginx.md

 ![load balance](img/LoadBalancing.png)

-Using some kind of [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in combination with UnityBase application server is MUST HAVE for Socket type UB server (Linux, Windows) and optional but strongly recommended for HTTPSys base http server under Windows.
+Using some kind of [reverse proxy](https://en.wikipedia.org/wiki/Reverse_proxy) in combination with UnityBase application server is MUST HAVE for plain socket based HTTP server kind (Linux, Windows) and optional but strongly recommended for HTTP.SYS based http server (Windows).

 Reverse proxy can be used to:
  - HTTP protocol verification and prevention of protocol level attacks